 When does it all start and finish?

-The 2017 festival takes place over the Early May Bank Holiday weekend at the end of April.
+The 2018 festival takes place over the Early May Bank Holiday weekend at the start of May.
 Gates open at midday on Friday and everyone is to be off site by midday on Bank Holiday Monday.

 When can I arrive?

 Gates are open:

 Admittance to the site outside these times will be at the discretion of security.

 I won’t be able to arrive at the site until after 10pm Friday…

 If you don’t expect to arrive before 10pm on Friday, please email us a week in advance, and you will be added to a late arrivals list.
 Admission to the site after 10pm Friday and before 9am Saturday is purely at the discretion of the security team (so don’t chance it!).

 Where is the Big Love Festival?